 Kate Lindholm, Owner/Senior Teacher RYT 500, MFA, Advanced Trainer – Restorative Yoga

 “I have been studying Yoga since 1998, and teaching since 2006.
-I believe my greatest strengths as a teacher are my ability to be nonjudgmental and to foster that quality in my students; my openness to experimentation and individual experience amidst strong + diverse community, and my ability to communicate complex ideas in simple, user-friendly language…Over the past several years, I have been privileged to study with Judith Hanson Lasater, Francois Raoult, Max Strom, Aadil Palkhivala, and Paula Tortolano Self, among others.
+I believe my greatest strengths as a teacher are my ability to be nonjudgmental and to foster that quality in my students; my openness to experimentation and individual experience amidst strong + diverse community, and my ability to communicate complex ideas in simple, user-friendly language…Over the past several years, I have been privileged to study with Judith Hanson Lasater, Ray Long, Max Strom, Aadil Palkhivala, and Paula Tortolano Self, among others.
 I continue to be both humbled and infinitely grateful for the opportunity to practice, teach and share the amazing gift that is Yoga.”
+Kate is a regional expert in Gentle, Beginners, and Restorative Yoga, and has created a unique blend of mindfulness, conscious breathing exercises and supported, simple poses for her classes.
 In 2013, Kate was selected as a Yoga Ambassador by Lululemon Athletica, a team-oriented opportunity for growing the vibrant yoga community in Kansas City.
 When not teaching or practicing Yoga, Kate can be found among the flowers + animals at her small urban homestead, Om Farm Rom, collecting eggs and playing with her life partner, Paul.

 Sedona Alvarez, RYT 200